elacy/Blog/_posts/2015-07-29-getting-chocolatey-to-work-on-windows-10.md

 ---
 Windows 10 was released today and the first thing I did when I got it installed it try to get chocolatey working.
 Wasn't as easy as I'd hoped but it still integrates really nicely with Window's new packaging system.

 OneGet is the new package manager for Windows 10.
-It's similar to apt-get, it treats Chocolatey is sort of a repo but also a plugin.
+It's similar to apt-get, it treats Chocolatey is sort of a repo but also a plugin.<!-- more -->

 To get started open powershell with Admin permissions and run: `Set-ExecutionPolicy RemoteSigned`
 You'll need it to ensure that Choclately actually installs the packages and doesn't simply just fail without a warning.